IvanGDR/Add-External-IP-DNS-to-SSL-certs-as-SAN-to-a-K8S-cluster-already-deployed-by-kubeadm/README.md

     client-key-data: LSxx..LSxx==
 ```

-The error I am reciving is because the current certificate do not recognise the external IP (34.290.81.180), so this needs to be included for this to work.
+The error I am receiving is because the current certificate does not recognise the external IP (34.290.81.180), so this needs to be included for this to work.

 #### Previous steps: